AlexAKAK/AK-Website/README.md

 # AK Website
 ---
 ## Uses vanilla html css and javascript
-## Hosts using an express.js server with node.js
+## Hosts using a flask server with node.js